About the New England First Amendment Award

 Entrants will be judged for the quality of reporting, editorials, commentary, and/or legal challenges that illuminate or uphold the First Amendment.

-NENPA-member newspapers, regardless of circulation size and frequency of publication, are invited to submit work published during the past year.
+NENPA-member newspapers, regardless of circulation size and frequency of publication, are invited to submit work published during the past year, June 1, 2023 to May 31, 2024.

 For more information please contact Linda Conway at l.conway@nenpa.com.